kfrajtak/WinAppDriver/README.md

   - `processId` - id of the process to attach to
   - `processName` - name of the process to attach to
   - `exePath` or `app` - path to the executable to start the process (arguments cannot be provided at the moment)
+  - `appWorkingDir` - set the working directory of the new process
   - `mainWindowTitle` - regular expression to help the WinAppDriver narrow down the process to attach to

 ### Creating session